Westminster College, Oxford: Westminster 1851–1959

 John Wesley was convinced of the importance of education and, following the advice of his friend Philip Doddridge, opened schools at The Foundery in London, and at Newcastle and Kingswood.
 With the extension of franchise in 1832, both Church and Government recognised the need for education for the masses.
 The Methodist Conference commissioned William Atherton, Richard Treffry and Samuel Jackson to report on Wesleyan Methodist (as distinct from Primitive Methodist) schools, coming to the conclusion that if the Church were to prosper the system of Sunday schools (3,339 in number at that time, with 59,277 teachers and 341,442 pupils) must be augmented by day-schools with teachers educated to high school level.
 The Rev. John Scott (1792–1868), was grandfather of John Scott Lidgett, proposed in 1843 that 700 new Methodist day-schools be established within seven years.
 Though a steady increase was achieved, that ambitious target could not be reached, in part limited by the number of suitably qualified teachers, mostly Sunday-school teachers sent at considerable cost to David Stow's Free Church Normal Seminary in Glasgow.

 The outcome of the Wesleyan Education Report for 1844 was the foundation in 1851 of Westminster Training College at Horseferry Road, Westminster, London, with John Scott its first principal.
+Its neo-Gothic buildings were designed by James Wilson.

+In 1872, after the opening of Southlands College, it became an all-male school, from which some students accepted posts at the new Board Schools.

+It was evacuated during World War I to Richmond College, and its buildings were requisitioned to be used as a station for Australian servicemen.

+By 1930 all of its students followed a four-year course that consisted of a London University degree and professional training.
 It remained the primary source of Wesleyan Methodist teachers worldwide until the Methodist Union of 1932.

-Its neo-Gothic buildings were requisitioned during the First World War, and used as a station for Australian servicemen.

-The site was severely damaged by an incendiary bomb on 4 March 1944 during the Second World War, and the buildings were never repaired.
-They were demolished in the 1960s and the headquarters of the television station Channel 4 now stand on the site.
+Its buildings were severely damaged by an incendiary bomb on 4 March 1944 during the Second World War, and were never repaired until they were demolished in the 1960s.
+The headquarters of the television station Channel 4 now stand on the site.